JackZhen1/UoA-Online-Cross-Platform-Web-Mobile-Application-/README.md

 4. Log in with the demo account above

-📱 iOS & 💻 Windows / macOS Support
+📱 iOS & 💻 Desktop Access

-Unfortunately, an .ipa (iOS installation file) is not available for this demo due to Apple’s strict app distribution policies — installing iOS apps outside the App Store requires device provisioning and Apple developer account enrollment.
+Unfortunately, an .ipa (iOS installer) is not available for this demo due to Apple’s strict distribution policies — installing apps outside the App Store requires device provisioning and a paid Apple developer account.

-However, you can still experience the app even without an Android phone:
+However, you can still experience the app even without an Android device.

-Use an Android Emulator (Windows/macOS):

-You can install and run the APK using an emulator such as:
+✅ Option: Use an Android Emulator (Windows / macOS) You can install and run the APK using an emulator, such as:

 Android Studio Emulator

 BlueStacks

-This allows you to try the mobile app just like on a real Android device.
+This allows you to use and test the app just like on a physical Android device.

 ---
 ## 🧠 Tech Stack